+In this article we discuss robot assisted surgery.
 Many industries are waking up to the benefits of utilising robots in their processes.
 From warehouse packing to manufacturing, specialised robots are continually being developed that are more efficient and effective than their human counterparts.
 The healthcare sector is no exception.

 Emerging robotics technology for surgical use

-Currently, robotic surgery would be better described as robot-assisted surgery.
+Currently, robotic surgery would be better described as robot assisted surgery.
 Although robotic systems are used during the surgery, they are controlled by a surgeon.

-Robotic systems such as da Vinci Surgery allow surgeons to operate instruments during minimally invasive surgery that are inserted into the patient through a series of small incisions.
+robot assisted surgery systems such as da Vinci Surgery allow surgeons to operate instruments during minimally invasive surgery that are inserted into the patient through a series of small incisions.
 This can lead to faster recovery times for patients as the incisions are smaller and it gives the surgeon greater dexterity and manoeuvrability than by using their own hands to complete the surgery.

-A robot can move and operate with perfect precision and create small motions that would be impossible for a human hand to make.
+In robot assisted surgery, a robot can move and operate with perfect precision and create small motions that would be impossible for a human hand to make.
 A robot doesn’t experience tremors (e.g. an unexpected finger twitch) or suffer fatigue.
 It will function in exactly the same way at the end of the operation as it did at the beginning – can the same be said of the surgeon, especially during operations that span multiple hours?

-The future of robotics in surgery
+The future of robot assisted surgery

 Nevertheless, is it such a jump to assume that, if AI-driven robots become mainstream in surgery, the next technological advancement would be to reduce the human element – or even remove it entirely?